MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-install-with-saltack.md

     - required: install_mdatp_package
     ```

 Create a SaltState state file in your configuration repository (typically `/srv/salt`) that applies the necessary states to offboard and remove Defender for Endpoint.
-Before using the offboarding state file, you will need to download the offboading package from the Security portal and extract it in the same way you did the onboarding package.
+Before using the offboarding state file, you'll need to download the offboading package from the Security portal and extract it in the same way you did the onboarding package.
 The downloaded offboarding package is only valid for a limited period of time.

 - Create an Uninstall state file `uninstall_mdapt.sls` and add the state to remove the `mdatp_onboard.json` file